-- 1. Please consult the Brightspace course's ANNOUNCEMENTS page daily for course updates, scheduling changes, lesson materials, essay information, tests and ideas.
+- Please consult the Brightspace course's ANNOUNCEMENTS page daily for course updates, scheduling changes, lesson materials, essay information, tests and ideas.
 You can get help with Brightspace problems by contacting me, Academic Support Services and Network Services. - 2.
 MCC has extensive filters and security protocols.
 Because of this, some email accounts may not work.
 I will use MCC email to contact you as per school policy.
 To access your MCC email, go to the MCC home page at: www.mclennan.edu and click on the student email icon.
 Please place your course and section number on the subject line of all emails.
 It is up to you to make sure that I am receiving your EMAILS and work product.
 I will always respond to your EMAIL within a day during the week and two days on a weekend.
-If I do not respond inside that time frame, assume that I didn't get your message and contact me again, or by phone. - 3.
-If you have exceptional circumstances, please consult with the instructor about your individual case.
+If I do not respond inside that time frame, assume that I didn't get your message and contact me again, or by phone.

+- 3. If you have exceptional circumstances, please consult with the instructor about your individual case.
 New regulations make dropping classes very expensive and limited in number.
 Let me help you through any problems you have in this class.
 Something which you may consider insurmountable may be fairly easy to fix.
 I AM HERE TO HELP YOU SUCCEED.
 Remember that the school follows the state mandated SIX DROP POLICY (see catalog for an explanation).
 Again, I'm happy to work with you to make this class work. - 4.
 Any student requiring special accommodations, due to a disabling or other condition, should contact the instructor as soon as possible.
 I'm here to make the class work for you.
 I'm happy to work with your special needs. - 5.
 I suggest that you do a chapter by first looking over the Course Objectives.
 You may wish to print them out.
-Then you can look over the objectives while you do a first skim of the chapter and your class notes.
+Then you can look over the objectives while you do a first skim of the chapter.
 Perhaps you could write the page numbers where those objectives are discussed.
 Look over the Chapter Summary.
 Next read the chapter for comprehension.
 I suggest you outline or highlight the chapter.
 Then you should look over the film clips and simulations as they pertain to specific items in the chapter.
 Use the Flashcards-they come straight from the test questions.
 Finally, take the quiz.
 The quiz uses critical thinking skills by asking you to select the best answers.
 If you get a low score on a quiz, contact me and let's visit about it.
 I may be able to help. - 6.
-Come to class prepared by reading the text chapter and doing the InQUIZITIVE exercise.
-Do the quiz itself after the lecture.
-Ask lots of questions in class.
-Laugh at the instructor's lame jokes. - 7.
-I suggest that you download free software from the internet for FIREFOX, CHROME, WORD, REAL PLAYER, and QUICK Time.

-8. You can get help with your technical problems from the instructor and/or the Network Services people.
+I suggest that you download free software from the internet for FIREFOX, CHROME, WORD, REAL PLAYER, and QUICK Time. - 7.
+You can get help with your technical problems from the instructor and/or the Network Services people.
 You can reach them from 8 until 5 on weekdays at 254-299-8077.